 Clutter has extended beyond the walls of the residence.
 There are items typically found in a residence left outside of the structure.
 HVAC devices have not been functioning for longer than one season.
 There is likely some damage to the residential structure.

 The population of animals at the residence exceeds legal limits.
 There is inadequate animal sanitation and the animals exhibit control issues.
 There is at least a light insect infestation at the premises.
 There may be problems with other vermin at the residence as well.

-Clutter prevents functionality of key areas in the residence.
+Clutter prevents the functionality of key areas in the residence.
 Several appliances do not function properly.
-Smaller hazards exist in the premises, like broken glass.
+Smaller hazards exist on the premises, like broken glass.

 Evidence of unsanitary conditions exist.
 This can include heavily soiled food preparation surfaces, dirty dishes, and dirty toilets.
 There are obvious odors.
 Trash cans are overflowing or not in use at all.

 Dirty laundry is scattered throughout the house.
 Medications are not properly stored.

 The need for medium personal protective equipment exists in this type of environment.
 This equipment includes face masks, eye protection, gloves, disposable clothing covering, shoe covers, and caps.